Photo courtesy of HNSA

 Global production and trade are controlled by relatively few corporations.
 Large retailers, marketers, and manufacturers use decentralized production networks through which they order the goods and supply the specifications—often with just a click.
 Tiered networks of contractors produce the finished products for foreign buyers.
 Buyers set the terms for what is to be produced, how fast, and at what price.

-To compete, manufacturers often outsource production to those who work at home, which shifts the burden of production costs from the manufacturer to the worker.
+To compete, factories often outsource production to those who work at home, which shifts the burden of production costs to the worker.
 These costs eat away the very low piece rates that homeworkers earn.
 A recent WIEGO study found that sub-contracted garment workers:

 - in Ahmedabad, India, earn between US$0.43 and US$4.32 per day, but most earn under US$2.00;